 Steps to Take Before Making Aliyah

 Arranging for Future Wire Transfers

-In many banks in the U.S., Canada and the U.K., you must physically appear at your bank’s local office in order to to wire money overseas unless you make prior arrangements.
+In many banks in the U.S., Canada and the U.K., you must physically appear at your bank’s local office in order to wire money overseas unless you make prior arrangements.
 Before making Aliyah, be sure to clarify what your bank’s policy is and make the necessary arrangements which will enable you to transfer money upon giving your approval via phone or fax.

 When preparing for Aliyah and budgeting your expenses in shekels, keep in mind that unless your savings are in shekels, you will be exposed to fluctuations in the currency market.
 This can mean that despite careful planning, your savings may not translate into the shekel equivalent sums that you anticipated.

 There are various methods used to transfer funds to Israel.

 Cash may be the easiest method of money transfer, but be aware of the restrictions or reporting requirements of both the financial institution from which the funds are withdrawn and the financial institution to which the funds are deposited.
 A deposit of more than 50,000 NIS (or the foreign currency equivalent) is reported to the tax authorities.
 This is not in of itself a problem, but it is important to be aware this fact.

 Foreign currency cash transactions are usually the most fee intensive transactions in the local Israeli banking system.
 There are fees for depositing foreign currency into your account as well as fees for withdrawing foreign currency.

 Foreign Currency Check Deposits